Emmanuel-Roy/Emoo-Boy/README.md

 ## Audio Support (To Do)

-* Audio will take a while to properly implement, please give me some time to work on it. 😅
+* Audio will take a while to implement properly, please give me some time to work on it. 😅
+* To be honest, it's a bit too time-consuming for me to understand right now without just copying and pasting code, so I'll probably leave this as a goal for later.
+* I've written some of the basic framework, but I still need to implement the Triggering of Channels, The Channel Ticks, and what happens when on Length CLK, Sweep CLK, and Envelope CLK.
+* SDL is also giving me a major headache, so we will see when I feel like completing this feature.

 ## Hardware (To Do)